ojwb/survex/doc/datafile.rst

    left in to allow older data to be processed without modification.
 Use the name ``NORMAL`` by preference.

-   There are two variants of each style - interleaved and non-interleaved.
+   Most of the styles support two variants - interleaved and non-interleaved.
    Non-interleaved is "one line per leg", interleaved has a line for the data shared between two legs (e.g. ``STATION``:``FROM``/``TO``, ``DEPTH``:``FROMDEPTH``/``TODEPTH``, ``COUNT``:``FROMCOUNT``/``TOCOUNT``).